 The Cheongsam, especially the red-colored, is one of the most typical, traditional costumes of Chinese women.
 Even though Cheongsam is not often appearing in daily life, it is worth collecting, for it reflects the Chinese culture and arts with its national characteristics and strong happy colors and fashion designs.
 That's why brides in China choose red cheongsam as their most preferred dress, to perform the traditional Chinese wedding ceremony and create a happy environment.

-The cheongsam enjoys a long history and is now enjoying resurgence in popularity in the world of international fashion.
-Shanghai is the right place to shop this kind of garment.
+The cheongsam enjoys a long history and is now enjoying a resurgence in popularity in the world of international fashion.
+Shanghai is the right place to shop for this kind of garment.
 After evolvement and development, Cheongsam has become an inspiration for fashion designers.
 Regarded as a symbol of the Chinese nation, Cheongsam is often seen worn by women on formal or semi-formal occasions.
 In either case, it creates an impression of simple and quiet charm, elegance and neatness.
-No wonder cheongsam is so much liked by women not only of China but of foreign countries as well.
+No wonder cheongsam is so much liked by women not only in China but of foreign countries as well.

 Pasting red spring couplet has been an important part of the Chinese New Year since ancient times.
-On lunar New Year's Eve, families in both urban and rural areas make it a point to decorate their gates or apartment doorframes with the customary couplets.
+On Lunar New Year's Eve, families in both urban and rural areas make it a point to decorate their gates or apartment doorframes with the customary couplets.

 The couplet, written on two strips of red paper, is composed of two poetic sentences which match and rhyme with each other to express hopes for the coming year.
 The red couplets, along with the New Year paintings on the door, serve as beautiful decorations as well as protective talismans.

 Paper-cut art is another traditional handcraft created by Chinese people.
 People cut papers into animals, flowers or people in various patterns.
-Pasted on the window, door lintel or desks for the festival atmosphere, paper cuttings are mainly used for decoration during the Spring Festival to welcome the Chinese New Year.
+Posted on the window, door lintel or desks for the festival atmosphere, paper cuttings are mainly used for decoration during the Spring Festival to welcome the Chinese New Year.

 It can be very interesting to learn paper-cut, which is all made by hand.
 You need only a knife and paper.
-But, no mistake can be made during the process, otherwise the work would be a fail.
+But, no mistake can be made during the process, otherwise, the work would be a fail.

 It is a tradition in Chinese families for the youngsters to give their elders the following greeting during the 15-day Spring Festival: "Gong xi fa cai, hong bao na lai!" which means: "Wish you a prosperous new year.
 Give me a red envelope!"
 The older members of the family will then give the youngsters a red (for luck) envelope with a gift of money.
-The elderly may also place the red envelopes under their pillows on the Chinese New Year's Eve to give them surprises.
-The money is wrapped in red envelops called hongbao in Chinese.
-The custom in China is much like the one in western countries that Father Christmas comes down the chimney and places gifts in children's stockings when they are sleeping.
+The elderly may also place red envelopes under their pillows on Chinese New Year's Eve to give them surprises.
+The money is wrapped in red envelopes called hongbao in Chinese.
+The custom in China is much like the one in western countries Father Christmas comes down the chimney and places gifts in children's stockings when they are sleeping.

 As in China color red is connected with good luck, the red envelopes are supposed to protect children from evil spirits.
 The custom is extremely popular with children.
 But what they really care about is the lucky money inside the red envelopes, which they can use to buy the things they like.
 It is no wonder Chinese kids love red so much!